ntuzxy/ntuzxy.github.io_notworking/_posts/Cadence/2023-03-01-cadence-config-sweep.md

 This post is to show how to run simulations with different views simultaneously.

-## Title: [Cadence] simultaneously run simulations with different views of a cell
 ---
 # setup
 1. In ADE assembler window, right click `Global Variables` and select `Add Config Sweep`.